 I made my ice cream base with tahini and dessert rose (spice blend of halva, sesame, rose petals).
 When the ice cream was ready, I fold in halva and dried Rose petals.
 Susan absolutely loved it.
 Bon appetite.
 I hope you will love it too!

-Ingredients for Rose-Tahini Ice Cream
+Rose-Tahini Ice Cream

 - 2 cups heavy cream